bytedance/LapNet/README.md

 # LapNet

-A JAX implementation of the algorithm and calculations described in [Forward Laplacian: A New Computational Framework for Neural Network-based Variational Monte Carlo](https://arxiv.org/abs/2307.08214).
+A JAX implementation of the algorithm and calculations described in [A Computational Framework for Neural Network-based Variational Monte Carlo with Forward Laplacian](https://www.nature.com/articles/s42256-024-00794-x).

 ## Installation